-Other required readings will be posted on Carmen as assigned on the schedule.
+Other required readings will be posted on Carmen.

 Course technology

 Technology support

 For help with your password, university email, Carmen, or any other technology issues, questions, or requests, contact the Ohio State IT Service Desk.
 Standard support hours are available at ocio.osu.edu/help/hours, and support for urgent issues is available 24/7.